ansari-inc/0xtakeshi.github.io/docs/frameworks/nist_vs_iso.md

 * **ISO 27001:** Establishes an Information Security Management System (ISMS).
 * **ISO 27002:** Offers best practices for implementing security controls within an ISMS.

-ISO standards are ideal for organizations seeking a consistent, globally accepted approach to cybersecurity governance.
+ISO standards are ideal when you seek a consistent, globally accepted approach to cybersecurity governance.

 ---